A Small Kitchen Organization Project: Baking Baskets

 I chose this project because it doesn’t cost much, doesn’t take much time, and it helps keep your pantry/cupboards more organized too!

-It’s easy!
-Watch the video below, buy a basket, and spend 15 minutes assembling your baking kit.
-15 minutes of time NOW will save you time for years to come.
+Buy some baskets, and spend a few minutes assembling your baking kit.
+A little bit of time NOW will save you time for years to come.

 That’s not a baking issue.
 That’s a mindset issue.
 You don’t have to be Martha Stewart to enjoy the benefits of creating LOVE with your own hands.
 That’s what baking is!